acend/kubernetes-basics-training/content/en/docs/09/07/_index.md

 * Different resource profiles, i.e. independent resource accounting and allocation
 * Clear separation of concerns at packaging level, i.e. no strong coupling between containers
-* Reusability, i.e. sidecar containers can be paired with numerous different "main" containers
+* Reusability, i.e., sidecar containers can be paired with numerous "main" containers
 * Failure containment boundary, making it possible for the overall system to degrade gracefully
 * Independent testing, packaging, upgrade, deployment and if necessary rollback